jamsocket/y-sweet/README.md

 The server token **should not be shared with the client**.
 Requests from the client instead use a **connection key**, which includes a token scoped to a particular document.

+### Running examples

+Start y-serve as follows:

+    cargo run serve ./data

+Now run the examples:

+    cd examples && npm i && npm run dev

+The examples should now be running on http://localhost:3000